-I had a rather limited academic position, because the university was not willing to
+However, for many years I had a rather limited academic position, because the university was not willing to

 offer me more.
 Obtaining that would take another ten years.
 But the combination of my chemistry knowledge, my Peru research, and big

 history turned out to be very fruitful not only for seeking a better understanding of our cosmic past, but also for formulating better

 answers to my original ecological concerns.
 This led to two books, The Structure of Big History

 (1996), and Big History and the Future

 (2010, 2015) as well as many articles.

 How the Biosphere Works

-Although those books and articles had answered my original research questions to a considerable extent, I kept feeling a nagging doubt, because I knew that, theoretically
+Although those books and articles had already

+answered my original research questions to a considerable extent, I kept feeling a nagging doubt, because I knew that, theoretically

 appeared out of reach.

 But again, fortune smiled at me.
 Growing pepper plants in our Amsterdam apartment in 2017 while observing

 what they were doing led to another totally unexpected transformation of my thinking, in this case my understanding of our biosphere

 and its history.
 This resulted in my most recent book How the Biosphere Works: Fresh Views Discovered while Growing Peppers

 may lurk around the next corner.

 What should be done next?

-this planet in reasonable well-being, we need to establish a global network of prominent interdisciplinary research centers
+this planet in reasonable well-being, we urgently need to establish a global network of prominent interdisciplinary research centers

 for how to address them in the best possible ways.

-of those ecological issues, most notably human-induced climate change,
+Some of those ecological issues, most notably human-caused climate change,

 are already receiving such support.
-But the biospheric issues are far greater, more numerous, and far more wide-ranging, than
+But the biospheric issues are far greater, more numerous, and far more wide-ranging than

 climate change alone.
 In consequence, far more will need to be done to effectively deal with all of that.
 I very much hope that humanity

 In doing so, we need to keep in mind that there is only one single biosphere, on which all of us

 A distant look from space at our home planet combined with focused approaches, zooming in and out according to the needs,

 may be very helpful in doing all of that.
 In this respect, the photos of Earth at a distance first taken by the astronauts of Apollo

 8 in December of 1968 may still be inspirational.
 But surely, newer such images may be similarly helpful.

 take a look at our home planet from space almost in real time, from a distance of about 900,000 miles (about 1.5 million km),

 you might want to visit: https://epic.gsfc.nasa.gov/